 3. Mute your microphone when you are not speaking

 If you’ve been in several video conferences, you’ve learned proper video conferencing etiquette by now and know to mute your microphone when you’re not speaking.
-“You’re on mute” was probably the most used phrase of 2020.
 When you mute yourself, the others on your call won’t hear any random background noise coming from your end, and your abrupt sneeze won’t disrupt the meeting.

 4. Check audio levels on your computer